ec-intl/ecifl2html/build_docs/src/index.rst

     p.
 Here's a code block:
     r```
     def example():
-    return “Hello, MarkdownToHTML!”
+    return “Hello, FormattedTextToHTML!”
     r```
     """

-    converter = ht.MarkdownToHTML(markdown_text)
+    converter = ht.FormattedTextToHTML(markdown_text)
     html_output = converter.convert()
     print(html_output)

-NB: the `r` in code block section is there for the sake of the Markdown, so in your Markdown text omit the `r`.
+NB: the `r` in code block section is there for the sake of the formatted text, so in your formatted text omit the `r`.

 The expected HTML output will be:

 .. code-block:: HTML
-    <h1>Welcome to MarkdownToHTML</h1>
+    <h1>Welcome to FormattedTextToHTML</h1>
-    <p>Convert Markdown-like text into HTML effortlessly.</p>
+    <p>Convert formatted text into HTML effortlessly.</p>

     <h2>Features</h2>
     <ol>